bitcoinhealth/bitcoinhealth/README.md

 # New features in Dev.

-1. At leaset two nodes running on Amazon Web Services or Azure for high availability
+1. At leaset two nodes running on Amazon Web Services or Azure for high availability.
-2. Quantum computing enhancements
+2. Quantum computing enhancements.
 3. Integration on ERP platforms for Hospitals.

 BitcoinHealth Core and Wallets can run on Windows and Linux platforms.
 See Build docs for instructions.